 Applications must be submitted using this form.
 The following items must be submitted with the application:

-Confirmation of charity status per CRA website https://apps.cra-arc.gc.ca/ebci/hacc/srch/pub/dsplyBscSrch?request_locale=en OR - Certificate of Good Standing as registered society per BC Registry Services
+Confirmation of charity status per CRA website https://apps.cra-arc.gc.ca/ebci/hacc/srch/pub/dsplyBscSrch?request_locale=en OR – current year Certificate of Good Standing as registered society per BC Registry Services

 Financial Statements for most recent fiscal year (signed by auditors or Treasurer)

-Financial Budget for current 12 months
+Financial Budget (Income Statement and Balance Sheet if the latter is prepared) for current 12 months

 Only complete applications, with all supporting documentation, will be processed.
 Additional information may be requested, as deemed necessary.